Blaxline/.github/profile/README.md

 - **AI as a capability, not an authority**
 - **Security, recovery and maintainability as part of the product**

-We standardize beneath the business, not across the business.
+> **We standardize beneath the business, not across the business.**

 ---

+## Built for continuity

+Launching software is not the end of the relationship.

+We design systems to be operated, maintained and changed over time.
+That means observability, permissions, deployment discipline, recovery, documentation and ongoing evolution are considered part of production readiness from the beginning.

+The goal is not simply to deliver software that works today.
+It is to keep the software aligned with the operation as the business changes.

+---

 ## Open source

-Most of our client systems are private.
+Most Blaxline client systems are private.

-This organization will also host selected open-source tools, technical experiments and reusable engineering resources developed through the Blaxline ecosystem.
+This organization will also host selected open-source tools, technical experiments and reusable engineering resources developed through our work.

+We publish when sharing something creates genuine value, not simply to make repositories public.

 ---